jonheng/phaser-es6-boilerplate/README.md

 * Faster builds (no need to copy static files every time).
 * Live reload now works with static files too!

-## Contributing

-Please report any bugs or add requests on [Github Issues](https://github.com/belohlavek/phaser-es6-boilerplate/issues).

-## About me

-My name is Daniel Belohlavek: I'm from Buenos Aires, Argentina and I love to derp around and code silly snippets.
-You can follow me on Twitter [@dbhvk](http://twitter.com/dbhvk)

 ## License